IvanGuardado/kotlin-api-clean-architecture/README.md

 ## About this
-I've created this project in order to learn how to create a REST API using a clean architecture approach in Kotlin.
+I've created this project in order to learn how to create a REST API using a 🎯 Clean Architecture approach using Kotlin.
 This is my first Kotlin project so don't trust too much in the solution.
 I'd appreciate you create an issue or send a PR if you see any improvement or posible bugs.

 ## Run
 ```